CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 Using the Podman CLI is just the same as using Docker CLI.
 <https://podman.io/getting-started/>
-We have no images for now:
+Inside the `WSL2 terminal` type:

 ```bash
 podman images
 ```

+We have no images for now.
 The words "image" and "container" are somewhat confusing.
 Super simplifying: When it runs it is a "container".
 If it does not run it is an "image".
 The image is just an "installation file".
 The containers can be `started` and `stopped` or `attached` and `detached`, but they are "run" only one time.

 For test, run a sample container.
 It is a web server.